Skip to content

 COVID Interference and Blessing

-After evaluating the problem the answer came in the form of completely retooling the program to be ‘snackable’: Small compact lessons.
-This change will drive better retention, and participants will reap the dual benefit of having a library of accessible reference videos for a referral.
+Upon evaluation a decision was taken to completely retool the program to be ‘snackable’: Small compact lessons.
+This change drove better retention, and participants benefited from having a library of accessible reference videos to revisit as needed.

-The program content was put to the test with participant members of the Northwest New Jersey Beekeepers Association.
-From 2019 to 2022 the NWNJBA organization partnered with MM to run candidates through the program to prove out the working parts.
+From 2019 to 2022 the NWNJBA organization partnered with MM to run candidates through the program to test the new delivery format.

 Overall the program was well received and more importantly, the beekeepers did well and were satisfied with the instruction.
-It was complicated to run it during the heavy COVID years, but the challenges afforded the opportunity to learn and influence the program design.
+It wasn’t easy to operate during the COVID years, but the challenges netted the opportunity to learn and influence the program design.

 2023 Launch